bRezha/bRezha/README.md

 ##  👋 About Me

-Hi, I'm bRezha, a beginner Web Developer on a journey to master web development.
+Hi, I'm Rezha Bayu, a beginner Web Developer on a journey to master web development.

 I'm currently learning HTML, CSS, and JavaScript fundamentals with The Odin Project.
 My ambition is to become a skilled Full Stack Developer within the next 2 years.